 The Oakland Health Pathways Project involves education and industry partners in expanding education and long-term employment opportunities for youth of color in Oakland, California.
 Project partners used the Linked Learning approach to engage students in education and employment experiences related to the health care field.

-The Center for the Future of Arizona (CFA), in partnership with LeadLocal and Jobs for the Future, is working with school districts in Arizona to increase high-need students’ access to quality career pathways in cybersecurity and computer science.
-In 2019, CFA received an early-phase Education Innovation and Research grant from the U.S. Department of Education … Continue reading Evaluation of the Career Connected Pathways Project
+The Center for the Future of Arizona (CFA), in partnership with LeadLocal and Jobs for the Future, worked with school districts in Arizona to increase high-need students’ access to quality career pathways in cybersecurity and computer science.
+In 2019, CFA received an early-phase Education Innovation and Research grant from the U.S. Department of Education to … Continue reading Evaluation of the Career Connected Pathways Project

 This final evaluation report presents findings from the Oakland Health Pathways Project (OHPP), a joint initiative of Oakland Unified School District (OUSD), Alameda Health System, and Alameda County Health Care Services Agency.
 The initiative is designed to improve educational and long-term employment outcomes for youth of color in Oakland (Alameda County), California, while expanding and … Continue reading Evaluation of the Oakland Health Pathways Project: Final Report